Accounting for Accruals

 4,800

-The statement of changes in equity provides us with information about effects of capital acquisitions and distributions.
-Capital acquisitions were $3,500.
-The statement also indicates that net income amounted to $1,300.
-No distributions to owners took place in accounting period 20X6.
+The statement of changes in equity provides us with information about the effects of capital acquisitions and distributions (i.e., transactions with owners).
+In our example, the capital acquisition was $3,500.
+The statement also provides information about the net income which amounted to $1,300.
+No distributions to owners took place during 20X6 accounting period.
 The total equity, therein, is $4,800.

 The balance sheet has such a form: